DataInformer/verizon_quantum_gateway_set_dns/README.md

 using the same method of capturing network activity through the router gui, then using the resulting api calls.

+I tried to make this useful, but didn't spend the time looking at best practices on everything (e.g. is there a smart way to add the self-signed certificate of one's router, instead of avoiding warnings and verification).
+Feel free to improve it or make suggestions.

 I am using pyinstaller to generate executables for these scripts so that my wife can run the restore_dns easily in case of any home internet interruption due to some issue with the pi-hole.
 When I am around, I can quickly switch back and forth to see if I have fixed the issue.